Audio Attacks and Defenses against AED Systems -- A Practical Study: Related Work

-Some works transform audio signals into spectrograms and use them as inputs to the classifiers~\cite{zhou2017usingdeepconv, khamparia2019soundclassification,li2016soundclassificationspectrogram, donmoon2017ensembleCNN}.
+\textbf{Spectrograms for AEDs.} Some works transform audio signals into spectrograms and use them as inputs to the classifiers~\cite{zhou2017usingdeepconv, khamparia2019soundclassification,li2016soundclassificationspectrogram, donmoon2017ensembleCNN, Ghaffarzadegan2017BOSCHRS}.
 Zhou et al.~\cite{zhou2017usingdeepconv} and Khamparia et al.~\cite{khamparia2019soundclassification} proposed to use a combination of CNN with sequential layers and spectrograms for sound classification.
 Some works~\cite{Lim2017RareSE,cakir2017crnn} use Recurrent NN (RNN) and seek to classify suspicious events.
-To classify suspicious events, Lim et al.~\cite{Lim2017RareSE} proposed a CNN and a RNN in tandem, while Cakir et al.~\cite{cakir2017crnn} proposed to use RNN and CNN layers in an interleaved fashion.
-Both authors address the vanishing Gradient problem differently, Lim et al.~\cite{Lim2017RareSE} proposes using Long Short Term Memory Unit (LSTM) while Cakir et al.~\cite{cakir2017crnn} proposes using Gated Recurrent Unit (GRU).
-Both authors claim their approaches slightly outperform works based solely on CNNs.

-An ensemble of CNNs is used by~\cite{donmoon2017ensembleCNN} to perform urban sound classification, where two independent models take spectrograms as inputs and compute individual predictions, while a final prediction through ensembling both models' probabilities.
-Ghaffarzadegan et al.~\cite{Ghaffarzadegan2017BOSCHRS} uses an ensemble of Deep CNN, Dilatated CNN (DCNN) and Deep RNN for rare events classification.
 In this work, we implemented a modified version of the CNN~\cite{zhou2017usingdeepconv} classification.

-Spectrograms are images of sounds and prior work has shown that NN models trained on images are vulnerable to evasion attacks~\cite{carlini2017towards,erwin2020}, where the adversary modifies images with the goal of misleading the classifier.
-For this attack the adversary requires to have access to the spectrogram generation portion of our AED system, which is not practical and not considered in our threat model.
+Prior work has shown that NN models trained on images are vulnerable to evasion attacks~\cite{carlini2017towards,erwin2020}.
+For this attack the adversary requires to have access to the spectrogram generation portion of AED system, which is not practical and not considered in our threat model.